Conservation and Restoration of Cultural Heritage

-- a Bachelor’s degree certificate in humanities or science, possibly including the Minor in Conservation and Restoration of Cultural Heritage (30 ECTS credits);
+- a Bachelor’s degree certificate in Humanities or Science, possibly including the Minor in Conservation and Restoration (offered in Dutch only) (30 ECTS credits);

 - a two-year Master's programme in Conservation and Restoration of Cultural Heritage in one of the specialisations, including a substantial element of practical training, or a two-year Master's programme in Technical Art History;

 - a two-year Post-Master programme in Conservation and Restoration of Cultural Heritage in one of the conservation specialisations, in which the trainee conservator works full-time in a conservation studio and completes at least one work placement.

 Upon completing the full seven-year programme, you will be nationally and internationally qualified as a conservator in your chosen specialisation.
 This programme complies with the international standard that is required for conservators according to the European Network for Conservation and Restoration Education (ENCoRE).